ekleinod/Mainav/README.md

  - [ ] Field for navigation title
  - [ ] Support for post archive navigations
  - [ ] Next, previous and parent page link tags.
+ - [ ] Option to make list items with sub items not display as links(for accordion menus).